Summer Sisters: Plot summary

 Vix goes to Harvard while still remaining in a relationship with Bru.
 She makes new friends, most notably Maia, her uptight roommate whose worrisome ways begin to grow on Vix, but they become close.
 However, things turn sour when Vix realizes she doesn't know what she wants in life and she and Bru temporarily break up during her Junior year of college.
 A few months later, a passionate meeting leads to their renewed faithfulness, but all's well does not end well.
 Just before graduation, Bru asks Vix to marry him, but she says no after realizing that they do not want the same things in life.
 Vix misses Bru, but moves on and casually dates other people, whilst Caitlin has numerous hetero and homosexual escapades in Europe.
 The girls keep in loose contact over the years, each becoming busy with her own life until the fateful day when Caitlin makes that phone call and tells Vix about her upcoming nuptials to Bru.

 Caitlin invites Vix to the wedding, and she decides to go, only to end up sleeping with Bru the night before.
 Then, Vix discovers that Bru took not only her virginity but Caitlin's as well.
 As Bru thinks in the book, "he loves them both... he is glad they have decided for him [who he will be with.]"
 Caitlin and Bru get married nonetheless, and Caitlin has a daughter, Somers Mayhew Brudegher, whom they call "Maizie".
 Vix, meanwhile, reconnects with Abby's son Daniel's friend Gus, whom she spent all those summers with years ago at the vineyard.
 She and Gus slowly fall in love and eventually get married as well.
 In the final chapters, Vix visits Caitlin again after Caitlin has a breakdown and leaves her family, her marriage to Bru ending in divorce and Bru marrying Star, a local islander.
 Vix is pregnant with her first child at this time, a baby boy to be named Nate in honor of her late brother.
 Caitlin and Vix's meeting is relaxed and the two end up pledging to be best friends forever with each one truly grateful for the other's presence in her life.

-In the end, Vix is enjoying married life and motherhood when she and everyone else learn that Caitlin disappears in an alleged boating accident... she was in a boat by herself and that was the last time anyone ever saw her, as the boat turned up empty with Caitlin unaccounted for.
-Blume is not clear on the true reasons behind Caitlin's disappearance, as no body is discovered and there is no damage or foul play, leading the reader to choose between the possibilities that Caitlin purposely vanished from her family and friends or perhaps she did indeed drown.
-The closing thought is Vix's recount of her "summer sister" and the memories they will always share, and wishing that things could have ended differently.
+Ultimately, while Vix enjoys motherhood and marriage, Caitlin mysteriously disappears after going out on a boat alone.
+The empty boat reveals no signs of foul play, leaving it ambiguous whether Caitlin intentionally vanished or tragically drowned.
+The novel closes with Vix fondly recounting the memories of her "summer sister," wishing things had ended differently.